how kelsey lu’s hair artist incorporates tradition and modernity into her work

 Yes!
 He was wearing a concrete mask that must have weighed 40 pounds.
 I was inspired by Chalchiuhtlicue, the deity of water and the stars.
 He was smashing the mash, so that whole project was about smashing the patriarchy.

-How do you feel about being part of the current renaissance in women of colour’s hair?
+How do you feel about being part of the current renaissance in women of color’s hair?

 I feel honored.
 It’s a privilege for me to enter this world with black women and being able to create with their hair.
 I’m Puerto Rican, my Mom’s born on the island and my Dad’s Nuyorican, and I grew up in LA where there’s not a big Puerto Rican community at all.
 But hair was a part of my growing up.